cmuxstream/cmuxstream-data/evolving/README.md

 line (system call) of the original dataset corresponds to a pair of shingles, one added and one removed from the graph.
 The shingles are obtained by modifying the
 [StreamSpot shingle construction code](https://github.com/sbustreamspot/sbustreamspot-train/tree/master/graphs-to-shingle-vectors).
 The `chunk-length` parameter was set to 50.
+Each shingle is mapped to a shingle ID for convenient representation in the SVM-light format; xStream can also function with the raw shingles.

 ## Format